huggingface/blog/intro-graphml.md

 At each new layer, the node representation includes more and more nodes.

-A node through the first layer, is the aggregation of its direct neighbours.
-Through the second layer, it is still the aggregation of its direct neighbours, but this time, their representations now include their own neighbours (from the first layer)!
-If your network had too many layers, there is a risk that each node becomes an aggregation of the full graph (and that nodes representations will no longer be different).
+A node, through the first layer, is the aggregation of its direct neighbours.
+Through the second layer, it is still the aggregation of its direct neighbours, but this time, their representations now include their own neighbours (from the first layer).
+After n layers, the representation of all nodes becomes an aggregation of all their neighbours at distance n, therefore, of the full graph, if its diameter is smaller than n!

+If your network had too many layers, there is therefore a risk that each node becomes an aggregation of the full graph (and that node representations converge to the same one for all nodes).
 This is called **the oversmoothing problem**.

 This can be solved by :